Nelliewangari/Quiz-Board/README.md

 The application is:
  simple
 easy-to-understand
-The project uses languages like HTML, CSS javaScript and bootstrap
+The project uses languages like HTML, CSS,JavaScript and bootstrap

 Support and contact details
 In case you need help to understand or add something to the application you can email me at: Nelliewangari11@gmail.com